-As I sat in church on Palm Sunday last year, I smiled at the little children who paraded down the aisles singing and waving palm branches.
+As I sat in church on Palm Sunday, I smiled at the little children who paraded down the aisles singing and waving palm branches.

+Like most people I know, I enjoyed celebrating Easter.
+But I had been considering it a distant second to Christmas.
 As I sat there, it bothered me that I enjoyed celebrating Jesus’ birth much more than His death and resurrection.

-But Easter -- that’s about my sin and guilt, angry mobs, brutal crucifixion, and then an empty tomb.
-Or is it?
+At Christmas, there are presents and fun traditions, and it’s all about God sending the gift of His Son.
+But Easter — that’s about my sin and guilt, angry mobs, a brutal crucifixion, and then an empty tomb.

 If not for Christ’s willing death, I would still be dead in my sins.
 If not for His resurrection, I’d have no hope of eternal life.

-By that final Sunday, I’ll be singing, “Christ Our Lord is Risen Today” with overflowing joy.
+This is worth meditating on, even for as long as 40 days between Ash Wednesday and Easter.
+By that final Sunday, I want to be singing, “Christ Our Lord Is Risen Today” with overflowing joy.

-This is the very reason for observing Lent -- to come before the Lord and prepare our hearts for renewal.
+This is the very reason for observing Lent — to come before the Lord and prepare our hearts for renewal.
 It’s a way of identifying with Christ, who endured the cross for the joy that was set before Him, according to Hebrews 12:2.